marmiksp/unix_File_Explorer/readme.md

 1. Normal mode (default mode) - used to explore the current directory and navigate the filesystem
 2. Command mode - used to enter shell commands

+The application displays data starting from the top-left corner of the terminal window, line-by- line.
+It is able to handle text rendering if the terminal window is resized.

 #### Points